-On June 10, 1954, governors and representatives from twelve Southern states met in Richmond, Virginia, and resolved to defiantly resist the United States Supreme Court's decision in Brown v.
+On June 10, 1954, governors and representatives from 12 Southern states met in Richmond, Virginia, and resolved to defiantly resist the U.S. Supreme Court's decision in Brown v.
 Board of Education.
-Released less than a month earlier, the Brown decision struck down racial segregation laws -- prevalent in the South -- that required separate public schools for black and white children.
+Released less than a month earlier, the Brown decision struck down racial segregation laws—prevalent in the South—that required separate public schools for Black and white children.

 Virginia Governor Thomas Stanley called the Richmond meeting to discuss the Southern states' options for responding to Brown.
 The governors of Georgia, South Carolina, and Mississippi had already publicly stated their intent to maintain the separation of white and Black students, even if it required dissolving the public education systems in their respective states.
 The governors of Louisiana, North Carolina, and Virginia had been less radical in their public comments, but still expressed interest in exploring legal methods of avoiding integration.

 After a six-hour meeting, representatives from all but three of the 12 states present agreed that they would work to resist the desegregation ruling.
 Maryland, West Virginia, and Kentucky were the states that declined to make that commitment; notably, all three of those states also had comparatively small African American populations.